New York Police Department (NYPD) cops get their hearing back

 Hearing health and safety in the workplace is highly important.
 According to the World Health Organisation, over 1.1 billion young people are at risk of hearing, due to a multitude of factors including noisy environments3.

 By taking steps to ensure the health of your hearing, such as wearing ear muffs when appropriate and maintaining your hearing device, you can help to maintain good hearing for years to come, whether you're just starting a new career, or are ready to retire.

-If you're interested in learning more about preserving your hearing, or want to check your hearing, click here or call 1800 340 631 to book a FREE hearing check-up with your local HEARINGLife clinic.
+If you're interested in learning more about preserving your hearing, or want to check your hearing, click here or call 1800 340 631 to book a no cost* hearing check-up with your local HEARINGLife clinic.

 1Hearing Health and Technology Matters, NYPD settles suit by lifting ban on cops using hearing aids.
 Accessed April 13, 2015.
 Available here.